 Mutaz means proud in Arabic.
 And Qatar has every reason to be proud of its native son, Mutaz Essa Barshim, who is now acknowledged to be one of today’s greatest athletes, the crown prince of the high jump.

 Mutaz returned from the London games in 2012 with a bronze medal around his neck.
-In Rio, he took home the silver.
-At just barely 29, Mutaz Essa Barshim knows he has plenty of time to seize the gold.
-Olympic achievement is the dream of this slender young man, who enjoys nothing better than flirting with bars placed 2.40 metres or more above the ground.
-In 2014, he won the indoor world championship title at Sopot, in Poland, besting his own performance the following September during the Van Damme Memorial at the Roi Baudoin de Bruxelles stadium in Belgium.
+Olympic achievement has always been the dream of this slender young man, who enjoys nothing better than flirting with bars placed 2.40 metres or more above the ground.
+His silver at Rio placed the bar high.
+In 2014, he won the indoor world championship title at Sopot, in Poland, besting his own performance the following September during the Van Damme Memorial at the Roi Baudouin de Bruxelles stadium in Belgium.
 Mutaz Essa Barshim claimed the spotlight with the year’s best performance, setting a new record for Asia.
-Clearing 2.43 metres, his jump puts him almost on par with legendary Javier Sotomayor, the Cuban whose 1993 world record for the high jump of 2.45 metres still stands.
+Clearing 2.43 metres, his jump put him almost on par with legendary Javier Sotomayor, the Cuban and his 1993 world record for the High Jump of 2.45 meters.

 It was during the Rio 2016 Olympics that Mutaz met Richard Mille, who had been following the competition closely.
 This was the moment when the RM 67-02 was conceived.